s-fleck/shed/README.md

 shed
 ====

-A minimal utf8-csv editor made with shiny and rhandsontable.
-Not yet usable, check again in April.
+A minimal csv editor made with shiny and rhandsontable.
+Very basic functionality at the moment, check back later this year.

 Installation
 ------------